Stavros Anthony

-Stavros S. Anthony (Greek: Σταύρος Αντωνίου; born January 13, 1957) is an American politician and retired law enforcement officer who is the 37th lieutenant governor of Nevada, since 2023.
+Stavros Steve Anthony (born January 13, 1957) is an American politician and retired law enforcement officer who is the 37th lieutenant governor of Nevada, since 2023.
 Anthony won the 2022 Nevada lieutenant governor election, defeating incumbent Democrat Lisa Cano Burkhead.
-A member of the Republican Party, he served as Member of Las Vegas City Council from 2009 to December 2022.
+Anthony is a Republican.
+He previously served as Member of Las Vegas City Council from 2009 to December 2022, and unsuccessfully ran for mayor of Las Vegas in 2015.

 Early life and education

-Stavros Anthony was born on January 13, 1957.
+Stavros Anthony was born on January 13, 1957 in St. Clair Shores, Michigan.
 He is a Greek Cypriot-American whose parents came to the United States from Cyprus in the 1950s.

-He graduated with a bachelor of arts in Criminal Justice from Wayne State University in 1980.
+Anthony graduated with a bachelor of arts in Criminal Justice from Wayne State University in 1980.
 In 1987, Anthony graduated with a Master of Arts in Political Science from the University of Nevada Las Vegas.
 In 1999, he received his Ph.D. in Sociology from University of Nevada Las Vegas.
 He has also attended the University of Louisville and the FBI National Academy in Quantico, Virginia.

+In 1980, Anthony joined the Las Vegas Metropolitan Police Department.
+He served for 29 years, and rose through the ranks to captain in charge of the Financial and Property Crimes Bureau.
+As one of the department's senior leaders, Anthony's additional assignments included head of the Vice/Narcotics Bureau, the Northeast Area Command, and the Transportation Safety Bureau.